 Message Response Rate: 95% Within 24 Hours

-When a buyer sends you a first message, you have 24 hours to respond.
-Not to resolve the issue.
-Not to write a novel.
-Just to reply.
-Etsy needs to see that you responded to at least 95% of initial messages within that window.
+When a buyer sends a first message, you have 24 hours to respond.
+Not to resolve the issue — just to reply.
+Etsy needs to see you responded to at least 95% of initial messages within that window.

-- Spam and messages you mark as spam don't count against you.
+- Spam messages you mark as spam don't count against you.

-- Auto-replies DO count as a response.
-This is important.
-Setting up a simple auto-reply buys you time without breaking the metric.
+- Auto-replies DO count as a response — setting one up buys you time without breaking the metric.

 - The 24-hour clock runs continuously.
-A message at 11 PM Friday still needs a reply by 11 PM Saturday, even if you don't work weekends.
+A message at 11 PM Friday still needs a reply by 11 PM Saturday.

 The weekend problem is real.
 A seller who takes Saturday and Sunday off risks missing the window on Friday night messages.
 This is where auto-replies become essential, not optional.